 - Options to enable interactivity and notification of your posts.
 This section hosts two check boxes: Allow Comments on this postand Allow trackbacks and pingbacks on this post.
 If Allowing Comments is unchecked, no one can post comments to this particular post.
 If Allowing Pings is unchecked, no one can post pingbacks or trackbacks to this particular post.

-- To password protect a post, click Edit next to Visibility in the Publish area to the top right, then click Password Protected, click Ok, and enter a password.
+- To password protect a post in the classic editor, click Edit next to Visibility in the Publish area to the top right, then click Password Protected, click Ok, and enter a password.
 Then click OK.
 Note – Editor and Admin users can see password protected or private posts in the edit view without knowing the password.

 - Post Author